n8n vs Pipedream Comparison

 Which platform is cheaper at scale?

 n8n's execution-based pricing is more predictable, since a 50-step workflow costs the same as a 2-step workflow.
-The self-hosted Community Edition is free with unlimited executions, making it the most cost-effective option for high-volume use cases if you have the DevOps capacity.
+The self-hosted Community Edition is free with unlimited executions, making it the most cost-effective option for high-volume use cases if you have DevOps capacity.
 Pipedream's credit-based model charges per 30 seconds of compute, and costs scale with both duration and memory configuration, making high-volume or memory-intensive workloads harder to forecast.
+ZoomInfo is free to start with consumption credits based on usage.

 How do n8n and Pipedream handle AI agents differently?

 n8n embeds AI agents in its visual canvas using LangChain nodes, letting you pair agent reasoning with deterministic workflow logic, human-in-the-loop checkpoints, and error handling.
-Pipedream's String builder lets you describe agents in natural language and generates working code automatically.
-Pipedream also provides MCP servers for 3,000+ APIs, making it strong infrastructure for agents that need broad API access.
+Pipedream's String builder lets you describe agents in natural language and generates working code automatically; its MCP servers also expose 3,000+ APIs for agents needing broad integration coverage.
+Neither platform provides first-party B2B data.
+ZoomInfo's MCP server gives AI agents direct access to verified contacts, companies, and intent signals, available to both n8n (via MCP Client node) and Pipedream (via MCP-connected workflows).

 How does ZoomInfo connect to n8n or Pipedream?

-ZoomInfo connects through its Enterprise API (REST endpoints for searching and enriching contacts, companies, intent signals, and technographics) and its MCP server.
-In n8n, you can call ZoomInfo's API via the HTTP Request node or connect to ZoomInfo's MCP server using the MCP Client node.
-In Pipedream, you can call the API in a code step or use ZoomInfo as an MCP-connected tool for AI agents.
-The data quality is identical regardless of which platform consumes it.
+ZoomInfo connects through its Enterprise API (REST endpoints for searching and enriching contacts, companies, intent signals, and technographics) and its MCP server at gtm.ai/docs/mcp.
+In n8n, call ZoomInfo's API via the HTTP Request node or connect to ZoomInfo's MCP server using the MCP Client node.
+In Pipedream, call the API in a code step or use ZoomInfo as an MCP-connected tool for AI agents.
+Data quality is identical regardless of which platform consumes it.

 What happens to Pipedream after the Workday acquisition?

 Workday announced a definitive agreement to acquire Pipedream in November 2025, with the transaction expected to close in Q4 of Workday's fiscal year 2026.
 Post-acquisition, Pipedream is expected to become Workday's integration layer for AI agents, connecting to Workday's 11,000+ customer organizations.
-The impact on Pipedream's independent product roadmap, pricing, and community-driven development model remains to be seen.
+The impact on Pipedream's independent product roadmap, pricing, and community-driven development model remains to be confirmed.
+Teams evaluating Pipedream for long-term automation infrastructure should monitor the transition.